monsoonmaelstrom/book2/book2.md

 I shrug.
 “You could be useful, and it doesn’t look like you’re doing anything better.”

-“Well, since you make such a compelling argument, I guess I shall avail myself to you,” he tells me sarcastically.
+“Well, since you make such a compelling argument, I guess I shall avail myself to you,” he responds sarcastically.

 “Are you going to be a pain in the ass all day?”